go-fireball/portana/backend/README.md

 ```

 ### 2. Create `.env` or configure `alembic.ini` with DB credentials

-Make sure your PostgreSQL DB is running and accessible at:
+Make sure your PostgresSQL DB is running and accessible at:

 ```
 postgresql://portana:secret@localhost:5432/portana
 ```